2019 WA African Community Categories

 - A key contributor to the development/creation of an innovative idea, project or business which can be new or established (minimum 6 months for a new innovation).

 - Able to demonstrate or show evidence of achievement in their area of innovation.

-This category recognizes an individual, charity, community group or company who has worked to make a positive difference in the local, state, national, or global community.
-This individual, charity, community group or company should have worked toward the enhancement of wellbeing for communities.
+This category recognizes an African or non-African, charity, community group or company who has worked to make a positive difference in the local, state, national, or global community.
+This individual, charity, community group or company should have worked toward the enhancement of well-being for WA African communities.

-This is the only award that recognises ‘unsung heroes’ that have demonstrated extraordinary commitment to deliver initiatives that transform and empower marginalised communities.
+This is the only award that recognises ‘unsung heroes’ that have demonstrated extraordinary commitment to delivering initiatives that transform and empower marginalised communities.

 This category strives to identify and recognize an individual who has been well-regarded by the executive management of the Organisation of African Communities of WA for promoting interests of the African Community.
 The Community Pillar Award is awarded to any individual decided by the executive management.
 The recipient of this award is recognized as the best and the respectable individuals that the African community has to offer.
 Community Pillar Award is not one of the five competitive awards.
 No nomination is available for this ward.

 - The entity is an individual, charity, community group or company that has contributed to positive outcomes to the welfare and well-being of communities